 Maria Puzdreac is one of only a few weavers in her village who do lace weaving.
 She’s not leaving the house too often because of a walking problem.
 She spends most of the time weaving.
 Having a sit down occupation which she enjoys is a blessing, she says.

 She has been weaving since she was a child.
 We found her weaving cotton towels with 5 heddles, adorned with beautiful silk and metallic stripes.
 It takes her one day to complete a small towel and two days for a long one.
 Even though the traditional colors and patterns of her village are very different than the one she’s working on, Maria loves to try new patterns.

 The traditional colors of Straja village from North Romania are white, black and brown.
 The costumes, traditional textiles and even the houses in sober combination of black and white betray seriousness, which is the true nature of the people from Straja.
 However, sometimes, they can’t resist the temptation of trying something new.

 Among the many weavings, there were these towels of great value.
 It seemed that a lot of hard work and effort were put into the making of such towels.
 In Bucovina, they are used at weddings, as a gift to the godparents.

-This tradition is called “legatul naşilor” (lit. tying the godfathers).
-A couple chooses up to ten godparents.
+In Bucovina, a couple chooses up to ten godparents.
 Giving each one of them a towel is a way to honor the godfathers.
-Each one receives a towel around his neck, she explains.
 The great father receives two towels, as a sign of respect.
 Godfathers are given towels, while godmothers receive babushka scarves.

 The towels are neat and beautiful.
-No wonder they are used in wedding ceremonies.
+No wonder they are used as wedding presents.
 Maria takes a needle and explains the lace weaving:

 VIDEO – Lace Weaving Towels in Romania